GraysonSpidle/PokemonTypeScorer/README.md

 # PokemonTypeScorer
 This project was inspired by GameFreak's Pokemon games that debuted in the 90s.
 If you haven't played them, I highly recommend that you do.
 Anyway, I grew up playing these games and still do to this day.
-The idea for this program spawned from a question I consistently ask myself: what is the best Pokemon type in this game?
+The idea for this program spawned from a question I constantly asked myself: what is the best Pokemon type in this game?
 So this program is an attempt to rate all Pokemon types based on a given generation.
-I did this to practice my programming skills and answer a question I've asked myself for a long time.
+I had written something similar in Java a while ago and wanted to learn Python so I translated the code.

-PS: My favorite type is Normal.
+**PS:** My favorite type is Normal.
 Snorlax and Slacking FTW!
+Misdreavus is a close second.

 ## Installation
 Just download the source code and you're good.
+It is worth noting that you'll need some programming experience to get the most out of this.
+All I've done here is set up the logistical framework that you can build upon.
-It does rely on the `json` and `tkinter` modules, which I believe come standard with Python.
-If not, they'll likely be made available with `pip install`
+The program does rely on the `json` and `tkinter` modules, which I believe come standard with Python.
+If not, they'll likely be made available with the `pip install` command.

 This was written in Python 3.6.8 and I don't intend on making it compatible with Python 2.

 ## Usage
 You'll find a Python script titled `main.py` that is set up to print out the ratings.
 You are welcome to change the weight functions in `main.py` and/or change the `rate(self, *args, **kwargs)` function which can be found in `matchupManager.py`.

 You can also execute the `matchupView.py` file for a much easier matchup viewing experience.
 Though, there is still much to be desired.
+`matchupView.py` can be launched from the command line for slightly more flexibility.

 ## Generation VII Results
-In case you don't want to download the source code to just see my results for Generation VII, here they are:
+In case you don't want to download the source code to just see my results (worst to best) for Generation VII, here they are:

 |Type Name|Rating|
 |:--------|-----:|